 TONIGHT AHMED WAS in the land his people hated but he could understand.
 They loved their family just as he and sought to be free of religious hypocrisy.
 Americans would not die for such a cause.
 They said, "We have laws.
 We will change if things get out of hand."

 AHMED LAY AWAKE till morning light.
-Got up, got dressed, checked his belt and strapped it tight beneath his garment and went to Yankee Stadium.
-He took his seat behind first base and waited patiently.
+Got up, got dressed, checked his belt and strapped it tight beneath his garment, went to Yankee Stadium, took his seat behind first base, waited patiently.
 It was the last inning, last game of the series.
-The visitors were winning by one run.
+Visitors were winning by one run.
 Soon it would be done.
 Yanks at bat.
 One out.
 A single, Then out two.
-The Yankee slugger came up to the plate.
+The Yankee slugger strutted to the plate.
 Strike one!
 Strike two!
 Ahmed knew what he must do.
-When the crowd stood up to cheer or rushed to go he would press the button and cry: "Yankee Die!
+When the crowd stood up to cheer or rushed to go he'd press the button, a cry: "Yankee Die!
 Jihad!
 Jihad!" and send the infidels to their God.

 AMID THE FURORE OF the crowd, Ahmed cried out loud.
 "Yankee die!
 Jihad!
 Jihad!"
 He pushed the button, heard a click, nothing more.
 His cry could not be heard above the roar.
 Yet, one man heard Ahmed.
 "You said, 'Yankee drop dead'?
 He swung, struck Ahmed who fell and hit his head.
 "Is he dead?" someone said.
-"Drunk or on some kind of junk.
+"Drunk on junk.
 Who cares!
 We won!"

 Ahmed groggily awoke.
 His head was spinning.
 "Just one more inning?" he cried.
 He pressed the button.
 Click!
 Someone tore open his shirt and saw the belt and dynamite, cried out in fright, then called the cops.
 Ahmed feared he would be caught.
 He ripped off the belt and shoved it beneath his seat.
 And Ahmed fled.